transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

    run the test personality on the VM
  - [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
    and [terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/)
-   in order to deploy the Trillian Tessera infrastructure from the VM.
+   in order to deploy the Tessera infrastructure from the VM.
  - `git` to clone the repo
  - a terminal multiplexer of your choice for convenience